 It’s Christmas season again and as is our Nigerian custom, most of us will be travelling to various cities and towns within the country to spend the holidays in company of family and friends.
 Whether all roads lead to your village or it’s a flight to a foreign country, it’s helpful to keep these tips in mind.

 - Write a List

 I am a huge fan of using a To-do list to keep life organised and productive, and I recommend you use one here.
 Make a list of everything you need to be sure your trip is a success.
-From booking your flight to getting your Christmas trad from the tailor’s, write it all down.
+From booking your hotel or flight to getting your Christmas trad from the tailor’s, write it all down.
 You don’t want to be on the bus and realise you left your laptop power cable behind.

 - Make Your Bookings and Reservations early

-Where it is possible, see that transportation arrangements are done a head of your departure date to save you time and money.
+Where it is possible, see that transportation arrangements are done ahead of your departure date to save you time and money.
 If you will be driving, be sure to get your car thoroughly checked by a professional.
 This includes the engine fitness and your tyres.
 Also be sure your vehicle papers and licenses are in order because our brothers in the Force are waiting.